 Then my husband (ever fond of finding deals) began pointing out other dolls.
 They browsed dolls at this store for this price, with these accessories, and compared them to dolls at that store, with different accessories.
 Sunshine, ever practical, began to add up all the extra things she could get if the doll she wanted cost less.
 Lily clung to her love for the first doll who had caught her attention.

 From my own childhood experience, and stories like Carolina’s Courage and Frances Hodgson Burnett’s A Little Princess, I could understand the importance of a special doll in a little girl’s life.
 I chatted with mom friends about what dolls their daughters played with, and what dolls they’d recommend.
-Then I remembered Dolls from Heaven, which I’d first heard about during their Kickstarter campaign.
+Then I remembered Dolls from Heaven, which I’d heard about during their Kickstarter campaign.
 I quickly dropped by the website again and knew I’d found the girls’ dolls.

 The girls’ faces lit up when they unwrapped their beautiful new saint dolls.
 They each instantly recognized the saints.
 I gave St. Therese to Sunshine, because they both share an interest in drama (St. Therese wrote and directed a play about St. Joan of Arc).
 Lily is my busy, active daughter, always running or bouncing, and so St. Joan’s character of a soldier seemed to fit her.

-Both saint dolls come with a paperback book about the saint, as well as some accessories (which I haven’t given the girls’ yet—shhhh!).
+The dolls come with a paperback book about the saint, as well as some accessories (which I haven’t given the girls’ yet—shhhh!).
 St. Therese also has a First Communion gown and a Sunday best gown, which is also sitting in my closet waiting for Christmas.
 Having seen the dolls’ everyday outfits, I can’t wait to pull out the dresses for the dolls and see the girls’ faces as they dress their dolls up for special occasions.

 The first night after getting their saint dolls, the girls snuggled up on the couch with their books and their new little friends.
 I smiled as I thought of the imaginary conversations they could be having over their books.
 Since then, the dolls have retained places of honour on the girls’ beds.
 St. Therese and St. Joan have been shown off to visitors, and frequently I find Sunshine and Lily playing dolls together.